gvestmann/crypt/README.md

  yarn
  ```

- and then to start the server run:
+ and then start the server with:

  ```bash
  npm start